A third-party, multinational survey highlighting key findings in contract outsourcing and automation.

 Contract automation started with storage.
 Central repositories, initially in a network and now in the cloud, significantly improved the contracting process.
 They enabled businesses to better store, organize, and track their executed contracts and ongoing obligations.

 Next came improvements to the search feature of those repositories.
-CLM solutions focused on making their search features faster and more accurate through Natural Language Processing (NLP), Optical Character Recognition (OCR), and other AI.
+CLM solutions focused on making their search features faster and more accurate through Natural Language Processing (NLP), Optical Character Recognition (OCR), and other AI for contract management.
 Business people and lawyers can now quickly find any document they need without remembering the exact file.

 By now, contract automation has evolved to include many more capabilities.
-Depending on an organization’s needs, it can take advantage of:
+Depending on an organization’s needs, machine learning automation can take advantage of:

 - Contract generation (Autofill)